michael8rown/nixos/README.md

 There are some variables you will need to change in the files contained herein, such as:

 - YOURUSERNAME: This is whatever your actual username is
+- YOUR NAME: This is your first and last name, such as John Smith
 - YOURDOMAIN: This is whatever your domain is
 - YOUREMAIL: This is your own email address
 - PORT: This is the port you use for sshd
 - HTTP/ROOT: This is the root directory of your webserver, such as `/var/www` or `/srv/httpd`
+- SERVERNAME: This is the name you've given to your server